Klosters: Transport

 Kloster Platz has cable car lift service to the top of Gotschnagrat at 2281 m.
 In winter it is part of the large ski area between Davos and Klosters.

-Klosters lies 150 km (93 mi) southeast from Zurich, the nearest international airport.
-National train service is available from Zurich to Landquart, with regular regional train service to Klosters.
+Klosters lies 150 km (93 mi) southeast from Zürich, the nearest international airport.
+National train service is available from Zürich to Landquart, with regular regional train service to Klosters.

 The municipality has four railway stations: Klosters Platz, Klosters Dorf, Cavadürli, and Saas.
 There is also a variety of regional and local bus services.
-The local Rhaetian line is the Landquart-Davos Platz line, which connects at Landquart railway station with national rail to Zurich.
+The local Rhaetian line is the Landquart-Davos Platz line, which connects at Landquart railway station with national rail to Zürich.
 The portion from Landquart to Klosters was first opened in 1889.
 Near Serneus this local line passes the 525 m long award-winning Sunniberg Bridge, which was completed 1998 as the centerpiece of the Klosters bypass and the Lanquart valley that lies south of the railway.
 In 2005 the Klosters bypass, which includes both the Sunniberg Bridge and the Gotschna Tunnel, was opened for traffic in a ceremony with Prince Charles, a frequent visitor to Klosters.

 Society

-The Klosters ski resort has been the winter destination for the British Royal Family, notably Prince Charles, for over three decades.
-Klosters takes pride in what Tom Robbins refers to as “Discreet luxury yes, pomposity just for show, no”, it warns; here “understatement is written in capital letters”.
+The Klosters ski resort has been the winter destination for the British royal family, notably Prince Charles, for over three decades.
+Klosters takes pride in what Tom Robbins refers to as "Discreet luxury yes, pomposity just for show, no", it warns; here "understatement is written in capital letters".
 Prince William and Prince Harry learned to ski in the village and were often spotted at their usual haunt: Casa Antica.
 Other notables include Paul Newman, Gregory Peck, Yul Brynner, Lauren Bacall, Juliette Gréco, Irwin Shaw, Charles Korvin, Robert Capa, Greta Garbo and Gene Kelly, who famously danced on the tables in the hotel bar of the legendary Hotel Chesa Grischuna where Rex Harrison discussed his musical notes for "My Fair Lady" with the hotel pianist.
 Peter Viertel described Klosters as "Hollywood on the Rocks" in his acclaimed autobiography "Dangerous Friends" and in 1960 married Deborah Kerr in Klosters.
-In more recent history other regulars include, Lord Mandelson, billionaires Nathaniel Philip Rothschild, Thomas Schmidheiny, Friede Springer, Guy Spier and Peter Munk, other notables include Tara Palmer-Tomkinson, Rupert Everett and Swiss movie producer Marc Forster.
+In more recent history other regulars include Peter Mandelson, billionaires Nathaniel Rothschild, Thomas Schmidheiny, Friede Springer, Guy Spier and Peter Munk.
+Other notables include Tara Palmer-Tomkinson, Rupert Everett and Swiss movie producer Marc Forster.
 Local hotel proprietor and skier Ruth Guler ran the Hotel Wynegg, and socialised with several royals, though she treated them no differently to other guests.
 Nicholas Wheeler and Chrissie Rucker own the Haus Alpina chalet in Klosters.